Sustainable Shorts: My Top UK Ethical Brands For Men & Women

 Person wearing Girlfriend Collective recycled shorts in black.

-If you are looking for inclusively sized and ethically made activewear, then look no further than Girlfriend Collective (available in the UK at John Lewis).
+Finally, if you are looking for inclusively sized and ethically made activewear, then look no further than Girlfriend Collective (available in the UK at The Sports Edit).

 Catering for up to a UK size 26, its sustainable shorts and skorts are made from recycled plastic.